 By Bill Jeffway

-Let’s look at three important times that Votes for Women! could be measured at the polls.
+In practical terms, as actions emerged and steps were taken that moved the cause for women's suffrage forward, three important votes can be measured at the polls.
 In 1880 women were granted the right to vote and be candidates in school elections.
-In 1915 and 1917 statewide referenda on women’s suffrage were put to the male voters.
+In 1915 and 1917, statewide referenda on women’s suffrage were put to the male voters.
 It failed at a state level in 1915, but won at a state level in 1917.
+It did not gain majority support in Dutchess County in either year.
 New York women gained the right to vote two years before a US Constitutional Amendment made it a national right in August of 1920.

 The 1880 school vote was not a vote on the subject of women’s suffrage, but rather an outright granting of the right to certain women, in school elections only.
 Part of the argument was that women owned property and paid school taxes, and therefore deserved representation.
 There was also a general comfort with the idea that women knew what was best for children.
 But there was a great deal of confusion, also.
 Women were surprised to learn that by marrying a foreign national, they had lost their American citizenship.
 Despite being born in the US they could not vote.
 Certain cities (like Poughkeepsie) argued that the right did not extend to cities, only rural areas.
 Women armed with legal arguments disagreed but were barred from voting in Poughkeepsie.

 The Nine Partners Boarding School closed by the time of the Civil War.
 But after the war, another Quaker school emerged, for some time, just north, in the town of Stanford.
-Both the Town of Washington and Town of Stanford had the largest memberships in the county, helping to make Dutchess County the biggest Quaker population outside of Philadelphia.
-In addition, these locations had a track record in women’s equal education.
+Both the Town of Washington and Town of Stanford had the largest "Friends" memberships in the county, helping to make Dutchess County the biggest Quaker population outside of Philadelphia.

 Sometimes the difference between the failed 1915 referendum and the successful 1917 referendum is described as New York City emerging with many more votes for, thus tipping the balance.
 While it is true that urban and working class votes grew a great deal in New York City, it was true upstate in Dutchess County as well.
 The growth in the support for suffrage came from election districts in cities, factory or railroad towns, with the highest support in Poughkeepsie’s immigrant and working class Ward 1.